HDBAPro/cgmsim/README.md

 There are many complicated and more or less precise published models of carb absorption, but for the purpose of this simulation, a simple bilinear model like the one found in the book "Think Like a Pancreas" by Gary Scheiner, and used in Percetus' Glycodyn simulator will do for now. https://github.com/Perceptus/GlucoDyn/blob/master/basic_math.pdf .
 For the time being, only the latest meal is taken into account, with an absorption tmie of 180min.
 No cumulative effects and only one absorption curve.

+To make the absorption of carbs from meals more realistic, I divided each meal in fast and slow absorbing carbs.
+The ratio of fast absorbing carbs is randomly computed to be 10-40% of the whole meal.
+In the current version of the algorithm, the fast carbs will be abosrbed according to the bilinear model mentioned above, in a period of time of one hour.
+The remaining (slow) carbs are absorbed over a period of 4 hours.

 Modeling the Endogenous Glucose Production (EGP) by the liver
 =============================================================